 Alternative Method for Checking Bostitch Oil

-A method for if you don’t have a sight glass or dip-stick on your Bostitch compressor is to drain the Bostitch oil from the tank into a reservoir and use this to depict the amount.
+If you don’t have a sight glass or dip-stick on your Bostitch compressor, you can drain the Bostitch oil from the tank into a reservoir and use this to depict the amount.

 How to Drain Bostitch Oil from the Sump